BernieSumption/EasyDB/README.md

 //  ^^ SELECT * FROM MyRecord WHERE `salary` % 2 == 0
 ```

-Note how the kay path interpolated into the SQL string is converted into a column name.
+Note how the key path interpolated into the SQL string is converted into a column name.
 EasyDB uses string interpolation to prevent some errors and SQL injections vulnerabilities, see [working with SQL](#working-with-sql).

 You can `orderBy` an SQL expression too: